 An alternative for the spatially immersive display is to build a physical model as presented by Raskar et al [1] and Low et al. [5].
 They both construct static physical models, one of a miniature Taj Mahal, the other a life-sized room, that approximate the shapes of objects with neutral (white) colored materials.
-Shader lamps are used to map detail textures on the surface of the models, providing a virtual painting application.
-Still, the viewer's eyes are tracked to provide view dependent illumination, such as specular highlights.
-Both rely on special geometric configurations which cannot be shifted to other applications.
+Shader lamps [1], the computer-controlled projectors, are used to map detail textures on the surface of the models, providing a virtual painting application.
+The viewer's eyes are tracked to provide view dependent illumination, such as specular highlights.

 An emmetropic (normal) human eye views an object clearly in real space by both adjusting the eye's focus (accommodation) to eliminate blur and changing the relative eye's position (vergence) to remove double vision.
 Accommodation and vergence are coupled to achieve stereovision.
-The common stereoscopic displays like a head-mounted display (HMD) provide two disparate perspective views to achieve a perception of depth without coupling the two perceptual processes, accommodation and vergence, and cause an unnatural experience of true depth.
-Traub [18], Fuchs [19] and Johnson [20] introduced a varifocal mirror to stimulate the viewer eye's accommodation and vergence to obtain a more comfortable, truly three-dimensional display.
+The common stereoscopic displays like a head-mounted display (HMD) provide two disparate perspective views to achieve a perception of depth without coupling the two perceptual processes, accommodation and vergence.
+This causes an unnatural experience of true depth.
+Traub [18], Fuchs [19] and Johnson [20] introduced a varifocal mirror to stimulate the viewer eye's accommodation and vergence to obtain a truly three-dimensional display.
 One drawback is that nearer objects cannot occlude the more distant ones.
-McQuaide et al. [8] present a deformable membrane mirror to generate multiple focal planes achieving a monocular true 3D display.
-They use a virtual retinal display (VRD) [17], in which an image is directly scanned on the retina of the viewer's eve via a laser beam.
+McQuaide et al. [8] present a deformable membrane mirror to generate multiple focal planes achieving a monocular 3D display.
+They use a virtual retinal display (VRD) [17], in which an image is directly scanned on the retina of the viewer's eye via a laser beam.
 A more attractive true 3D display is holographic stereograms [21].
 In a holographic stereogram, a sequence of views (usually more than 100) from slightly differing side-to-side viewpoints images are projected onto the holographic film with laser interference.
 After exposure and processing, the viewer will see a solid object or 3D scene floating in the vicinity of the film.
-However, the large computation to generate viewdependent images and the exposure time make it unlikely for interactive true 3D display in the near future.
+However, the large computation to generate view-dependent images and the exposure time make it impractical for interactive display.
+Combining holograms with interactive computer graphics to provide augmented reality is an emerging technique [25].